gndrmnn/nodepool/doc/source/configuration.rst

          Namespaces are prefixed with the pool's name.

       .. attr:: labels
          :type: list

          Each entry in a pool`s `labels` section indicates that the corresponding label is available for use in this pool.

          Each entry is a dictionary with the following keys

          .. attr:: name
             :required:

             Identifier for this label; references an entry in the :attr:`labels` section.

          .. attr:: type

             The Kubernetes provider supports two types of labels:

             .. value:: namespace

                Namespace labels provide an empty namespace configured with a service account that can create pods, services, configmaps, etc.

             .. value:: pod

                Pod labels provide a dedicated namespace with a single pod created using the
-            :attr:`providers.[kubernetes].labels.image` parameter and it
+               :attr:`providers.[kubernetes].pools.labels.image` parameter and it
                is configured with a service account that can exec and get the logs of the pod.

          .. attr:: image

             Only used by the
-         :value:`providers.[kubernetes].labels.type.pod` label type;
+            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
             specifies the image name used by the pod.

          .. attr:: python-path
             :type: str
             :default: /usr/bin/python2

             The path of the default python interpreter.

 Openshift Driver